-In this article, we will talk about when to start thinking about mortgage in Portugal, documentation required and the criteria you need to meet to be able to get financing for a property purchase in Portugal.
+In this article, we will talk about when to start thinking about mortgage in Portugal, the documentation required and the criteria you need to meet to be able to get financing for a property purchase in Portugal.

 Mortgage in Portugal

 Portugal has an outstanding reputation for welcoming ex-pats, and the conditions for getting a mortgage are somewhat straightforward.
-In general, mortgages are the most common way to finance the purchase of a property in Portugal.
+In general, mortgages are the most common way to finance a property investment in Portugal.
 Both residents and non-residents can apply for a mortgage from Portuguese banks.